 What is hell and what is that silly heaven!
 The saints/enlightened beings reject both.
 I am not dependent on anybody due to the kindness of my Enlightener.
 AGGS, Kabir, p.
 969.

-Thus it is abundaly clear that Nanakian philosophy (Gurmat) rejects concept of hell and heaven.
+Thus it is abundantly clear that Nanakian philosophy (Gurmat) rejects the concepts of hell and heaven.

-Universal Equality & Human Values:
+Universal Equality & Human Values

-1. Moral and Social Responsibility:
+1. Moral and Social Responsibility